seancdavis/seancdavis-com/www/src/posts/2022-09-06-mdx-benefits-challenges-uses-alternatives.md

 ---
-title: 'MDX: Benefits, Challenges, & Use Cases'
+title: "MDX: Benefits, Challenges, & Use Cases"
 description: >-
   MDX is undeniably powerful.
 It gives developers an excess of flexibility and efficiency in authoring content.
 But it has enough challenges that suggest we may be ready for something better.
 tags:
   - markdown
   - mdx
-tweet: >-
-  MDX is undeniably powerful.
-It's among the most efficient and flexible means of content editing for developers.
-And yet, it's never felt right to me.
 image: /posts/220827/mdx-the-good-the-bad-and-the-ugly-7zRabGvw.png
 seo:
   image: /posts/220827/mdx-the-good-the-bad-and-the-ugly-0JBEw-K0--meta.png